 Colette Ryan joins us this week to discuss meaning making.
-She is a Expert Training Leader in the Developmental, Individual-differences, Relationship-based (DIR) Model with the Interdisciplinary Council on Development and Learning (ICDL), the Parent Support Specialist at ICDL Livingston, a New York State endorsed infant mental health therapist, and an infant mental health fellow at Montclair State University in New Jersey working with Gerard Costa.
+She is a Expert Training Leader in the Developmental, Individual-differences, Relationship-based (DIR) Model with the Interdisciplinary Council on Development and Learning (ICDL), the Parent Support Specialist at ICDL Livingston, a New York State endorsed infant mental health therapist, and an infant mental health fellow at Montclair State University in New Jersey working with Dr. Gerry Costa.

 Free Resources for Parents

 What do we mean by Meaning Making?

 With everyone at home during Covid-19, Colette and I are both hearing a lot of parents struggling with getting their children to do things that they want them to do, such as online schooling.
 This prompted ICDL to offer a recent mini-seminar on Meaning Making.
 What we mean by this is exactly what it sounds like.
 If our kids don’t have a meaning for what we are asking of them, it won’t make sense to them.